ekino/micronaut-demo/README.md

 `cd microservices/user && ./gradlew clean run`

-All services will be automatically registered to Eureka and listed on [its dashboard](http://localhost:8761).
+All services will be automatically registered to Consul and listed on [its dashboard](http://localhost:8500).
+You'll be able to trace all your request on [Jaeger dashboard](http://localhost:16686).

 The exposed resources are: